GraveRobbersGame/cpjd-cd/README.md

 - `cover.jpeg` - A cover image in jpeg format.
 - `cover.png` - A cover image in png format.
 - `list.json` - A list of every card in the release.
-- `packs.json` - A lost of every Feature Pack in the release.
+- `packs.json` - A list of every Feature Pack in the release.

 There are also the following folders: